 Victor currently serves on the board of directors of American Foundation for Suicide Prevention (AFSP) NC.
 He is also former board chair of NAMI NC, and a member of American Association of Suicidology (AAS), and NASW-NC.
 Victor is a former member of the Board of Directors of National Council for Behavioral Health, i2i Center for Integrative Health, and RI International.

-Victor has received numerous awards and recognitions including the 2019 Black Mental Health Symposium -Mental Health Advocate of the Year, 2019 Atrium Health Excellence in Diversity & Inclusion Award, 2018 Distinguished Alumni Award from East Carolina University School of Social Work, Pride Magazine 2018 “Best of the Best”.
-He graduated Magna Cum Laude from North Carolina Central; University with a Bachelor’s Degree in Business Management and received his Master of Social Work (MSW) from East Carolina University.
+Victor graduated, Magna Cum Laude, from North Carolina Central University with a bachelor’s degree in Business Management and received a Master of Social Work (MSW) from East Carolina University.
+His awards and recognitions include 2019 Black Mental Health Symposium -Mental Health Advocate of the Year, 2019 Atrium Health Excellence in Diversity & Inclusion Award, 2018 Distinguished Alumni Award from East Carolina University School of Social Work, Pride Magazine 2018 “Best of the Best”, and i2i Center for Integrative Health 2018 Innovation Award for “Whole Person Care”